elb-pr/progressive-claude-system-prompt-mcp/README.md

-# System Prompt Retrieval MCP
+# System Prompt Retrieval Remote MCP server

-## System Prompts or Otherwise - Remote HTTP.
+## Cloudflare Worker for your system prompts or otherwise

 You can essentially now have a system prompt of any size you like.
 Your could inline skills, entire books.
 Anything really.